mark-orion/PyFSPro/README.md

 * framestacker.py library can be re-used in other projects.
 It does not depend on OpenCV and only requires Numpy.

 ## Image enhancement and analysis functions
-* Image integration (rolling average)
+* Image integration (rolling average).
 * Image difference to fixed reference (dark) frame or rolling average.
 * Cumulative deviation of stacked images.
 * Convolution filters with customizable kernels.
-* Image stabilizer (experimental)
+* Image stabilizer (experimental).
-* Automatic or manual gain and offset
+* Automatic or manual gain and offset.
-* Histogram Equalization
+* Histogram Equalization.
-* Contrast Limited Adaptive Histogram Equalization (CLAHE)
+* Contrast Limited Adaptive Histogram Equalization (CLAHE).
 * Blurring
 * DeNoising
 * Pseudo Color
-* Histogram plot of input and output data (good for camera calibration)
+* Histogram plot of input and output data (good for camera calibration).
-* Transient filter (display or save frames that "stick out" of the sequence)
+* Transient filter (display or save frames that "stick out" of the sequence).

 ## Requirements
 * Please refer to INSTALL.win for Windows installation instructions.